mandiwise/graphql-operation-validation-action/README.md

 You'll first need to create a YAML file to describe the workflow in your project (e.g. `.github/workflows/operations.yml`).

-Next, add a job to the file that uses [`actions/checkout`](https://github.com/actions/checkout) to check out your repository's files (adding them to the `$GITHUB_WORKSPACE`).
+Next, add a job to the file that uses the [actions/checkout](https://github.com/actions/checkout) package to check out your repository's files (adding them to the `$GITHUB_WORKSPACE`).
 You can then run the validation action on the checked out files as the job's second step.

 This action supports the following inputs: